 Medical Care Coverage

-Nursing homes offer complete medical care, with 70% of residents needing daily help.
+Nursing homes offer full medical care, with 70% of residents needing daily help.
 Look for places with 24-hour supervision, regular health checks, and help with medicines.
 Some have special units for dementia, but only 20% have Alzheimer’s units.

 Personal Care Assistance